miekg/skydns2/README.md

 # Future ideas

 * Abstract away the backend in an interface, so different backends can be used.
-* Make SkyDNS a full blown library and provide a small server.
+* Make SkyDNS a library and provide a small server.

 ## Setup / Install
 Download/compile and run etcd.
 See the documentation for etcd at <https://github.com/coreos/etcd>.